codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-Here is an example of the rollout progress bar for the same deployment on completion.
+Here is an example of the rollout progress for the same deployment on completion.
 All traffic has been routed to the new version.

 {% include
 image.html